YFanSh1011/search-cmdLine/README.md

 search -w java -t video -b chrome
 ```
 Note that `youtube` is the default search engine used for `video`, the `-s, --search-engine` flag is dropped.

-## Credits and Acknowledgments

-This project would not have been possible without the contributions and support from:

-- **Libraries and Tools**: A special thanks to the developers of [webdriver-manager](https://github.com/SergeyPirogov/webdriver_manager), for making the launching of webdrivers so much more convenient.

-Your contributions, big and small, have been invaluable to the development of this project.

 # License